 The Medicare Appeals Process

 There are times where Medicare will issue an unfavorable decision.
-Whether it’s classifying you as a patient undergoing observation in a hospital instead of being in-patient or terminating rehabilitation services because you’re health is not improving, the decision will be financially damaging and your care placed at risk.
+Whether it’s classifying you as a patient undergoing observation in a hospital instead of being in-patient or terminating rehabilitation services because your health is not improving, the decision will be financially damaging, and your care placed at risk.
 But Medicare’s decision is not final.
 If handled properly, you can appeal this unfavorable decision.

-The first two stages are informal and usually occur hand-in-hand with one another.
+The first two stages in the appeal process are informal and usually occur together with one another.

-Most people are not aware that Medicare contracts with third-party companies called Medicare Administrative Contractors and Quality Improvement Contractors, or “MACs” and “QIOs” respectively, who review appeals of unfavorable decisions by Medicare to determine if they were made accurately.
-Often times, they will side with Medicare’s decision.
-In these early appeals you do not get a chance to argue your case if you need to explain something about your case, although they do allow you to supplement the records they receive from the hospital with additional records.
+Most people are not aware that Medicare contracts with third-party companies (called Medicare Administrative Contractors and Quality Improvement Contractors, or “MACs” and “QICs” respectively), to review appeals of unfavorable decisions by Medicare to determine if the denials were accurately made.
+Most times, they side with Medicare.
+In these early appeals, you do not get a chance to argue your case if you need to explain something important to Medicare’s decision, although they do allow you to supplement the records they receive from the hospital, etc., with additional records.
 The first stage of appeal is called the “redetermination” stage, where a MAC reviews the records with an independent physician and determines if the action taken was appropriate.
 You get 125 days from the date listed on the unfavorable notice (120 days plus 5 since Medicare presumes you receive a mailed notice 5 calendar days after the date it was written, although this presumption is rebuttable).
 Should the decision taken be unfavorable to you, you can then request “reconsideration” by a “QIC” within 185 days of the date of the notice of an unfavorable reconsideration decision.
 Here, another independent physician reviews the matter and determines if the unfavorable reconsideration decision was appropriate.

 Given the limited medical information in front of them, and absent any expert report(s) or testimony by the patient, family, or interested person(s) stating why your appeal should be decided favorably, it is unlikely your matter will be given favorable treatment by the QIC or MAC.
 But here again the appeal process does not end there.
 The next step is requesting a fair hearing within 65 days of the date of denial of the reconsideration in front of an administrative law judge who works directly for the Department of Health and Human Services in the Office of Medicare Hearings and Appeals.
 Here, you appear via telephone conference (or video conference if it is determined to be appropriate) before an administrative law judge to argue why you should be entitled to a favorable Medicare decision.
 You can ask the judge to admit into evidence your medical records, any expert reports you may have, and anything you may want to supplement the medical record with as to why the unfavorable decision should be revised.
 The judge takes testimony on the date of the hearing and then issues a written opinion within 90 days of the hearing date based on everything in front of him/her.
 It should be noted that the bill for services, minus any co-payment, must be above $400 for a hearing to occur.
 This sounds trivial, but if supplemental insurance picks up the tap and leaves you with an amount due of less than $400, your appeal will (likely) be dismissed.